dwhelan/c4-simple/README.md

 Browse to http://localhost:8080 to see the generated diagrams.

-If you are running macOS or Linus you can simply use the `run` script:
+If you are running macOS or Linux you can simply use the `run` script:

 ```
 ./run